 Health Benefits of Aguaje

 While scientific research on aguaje is still insufficient, preliminary studies on the traditional uses of the moriche palm fruit suggest that it can help with the following:

 Promoting eye health.
-Given its astounding amounts of pro-vitamin A compounds, the buriti oil help prevent xerophthalmia, which is the progressive loss of vision due to vitamin A deficiency.
+Given its astounding amounts of pro-vitamin A compounds, the buriti oil helps prevent xerophthalmia, which is the progressive loss of vision due to vitamin A deficiency.